 The difficulty of solving (\ref{eq:opt_threshold}) is that $ \Theta $ consists of several parameters to be optimized.
-Thus grid search over thresholds is inefficient.
-Another way is to use gradient based methods to iteratively optimize the thresholds.
-However, equation (\ref{eq:opt_threshold}) is a non-differentiable function so we can not calculate the gradient over the thresholds in an analytical way.
+So applying grid search over all thresholds is inefficient.
+Another way is to use gradient based methods to iteratively optimize those thresholds.
+However, equation (\ref{eq:opt_threshold}) is a non-differentiable function, so we can not calculate the gradient over the thresholds in an analytical way.
 This is because both the AT and SED algorithms in Algorithm \ref{alg:at} and Algorithm \ref{alg:sed} contain non-differentiable operations such as thresholding.
 In addition, the evaluation metrics ER and F1 score are also non-differentiable.
 To solve this problem, we propose to calculate the gradients over the thresholds in a numerical way.
-That is, for each parameter $ \theta $ the gradient is calculated by:
+That is, for each parameter $ \theta $, we calculate the gradient as: